mhagiwara/book-reviews/technology.md

   - IBM Watson, 2000 engineers working on it, combining other cognitive technologies, including voice and image -> e.g., simple conversations for a call center
   - Reis ("The Lean Startup") technology risk isn't the problem anymore.
 Market risk is.
   - Correlation Ventures http://www.correlationvc.com/ - pick companies by algorithms

+* Peter Thiel "Zero to One"

+  - "Every moment in business happens only once. [...]
+The next Mark Zuckerberg won't create a social network.
+If you are copying these guys, you aren't learning from them."
+  - "What important truth do very few people agree with you on?" - "Most people think the future of the world will be defined by globalization, but the truth is that technology matters more."
+"What valuable company is nobody building?"
+  - "A bad plan is better than no plan."
+  - Google is a monopoly in search but a small player in ads
+  - All happy companies are different: each one earns a monopoly by solving a unique problem.
+  - "the most important question you should be asking: will this business still be around a decade from now?"
+  - "proprietary technology must be at least 10 times better than its closest substitute in some important dimension to lead to a real monopolistic advantage." (e.g., Amazon, 10 times as many books as any other bookstores)
+  - every startup should start with a very small market.
+Always err on the side of starting too small.
+The reason is simple: it's easier to dominate a small market than a large one.
+  - biotech startups indefinite approach to business
+  - "Making small changes to things that already exist might lead you to a local maximum, but it won't help you find the global maximum."
+  - Mark Zuckerberg didn't sell Facebook to Yahoo! for $1B in July 2006 - "A business with a good definite plan will always be underrated in a world where people see the future as random."
+  - Albert Einstein "compound interest is the most powerful force in the universe."
+  - venture returns follow a power low: "a small handful of companies radically outperform all others."
+  - investors who understand the power law make as few investments as possible.
+  - "It does matter what you do.
+You should focus relentlessly on something you're good at doing, but before that you must think hard about whether it will be valuable in the future."
+  - there are many more secrets left to find, but they will yield only to relentless searchers.
+  - Thiel's law: a startup messed up at its foundation cannot be fixed.
+  - how well the founders know each other and how well they work together matter just as much
+  - "Why would someone join your company as its 20th engineer when she could go work at Google far more money and more prestige?" - two general kinds of good answers: answers about your mission and answers about your team.
+  - Most fights inside a company happen when colleagues compete for the same reponsibilities - make one person responsible for doing just one thing
+  - poor sales rather than bad product is the most common cause of failure.
+  - "big data"   is usually dumb data.
+"Most valuable companies in the future won't ask what problems can be solved with computers alone.
+Instead, they'll ask: how can computers help humans solve hard problems?"
+  -